 Three out of four Americans have some form of gum disease.
-Gum disease, otherwise known as periodontal disease, is an autoimmune response to specific bacteria that are anaerobic, meaning that they do not require oxygen to survive.
+Otherwise known as periodontal disease, it is an autoimmune response to specific bacteria.

 Gum disease starts by the loss of bone around the teeth, in which the teeth become loose because there is no supportive bone in order to hold the teeth in place.
 This, in turn, creates pockets between the gums and the teeth in which this anaerobic bacteria will then live and allow the disease to progress.
 This happens when the pockets around the teeth become approximately 5mm in depth.

 This disease can be passed from site to site, person to person, so it is very important that this disease be under control, to avoid passing on and having it progress to the point where it can cause irreversible damage.
 This is why early treatment of gum disease can help keep more progressive problems from occurring.
 This and the fact that studies have shown a correlation between gum disease and cardiovascular disease, premature births, and other concerns throughout one's body.